-The purpose of the proposed action identified in this Draft DARP/EA is to restore natural resources, and the ecosystem services provided by those resources, that were injured or lost as a result of the Incident.
+The purpose of the selected action is to restore natural resources, and the ecosystem services provided by those resources, that were injured or lost as a result of the Incident.
 NOAA has been designated a natural resource trustee under the OPA (33 U.S.C.
 2706(b)) and the National Contingency Plan (40 CFR 300.600 et seq.), for natural resources and services injured by this Incident.
 As a designated trustee, NOAA is authorized to act on behalf of the public to assess natural resource damages and to plan and implement actions to restore natural resources and services injured or lost as the result of a discharge or substantial threat of a discharge of oil.
-The objective of the preferred restoration alternative identified in this Draft DARP/EA is to compensate the public for injuries to natural resources and natural resources resulting from the Incident.
+The selected restoration alternative, described in this Final DARP/EA, is needed to compensate the public for injuries to natural resources and natural resource services resulting from the Incident.